Nelarius/playground/README.md

 #### Script

-Entities can be scripted in Lua.
-The script component JSON notation simply contains the location of the script file.
+A script component can be attached to entities.
+Scripts are written in the Wren programming language.
+See below, in the Scripting API section, for more.

 ```json
 "script": STRING